2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-This committee investigates issues arising with respect to the minimum requirements necessary to qualify members to perform publicly required actuarial functions.
-It recommends to the Board of Directors minimum qualification standards, including continuing education requirements for such members, and counsels members on questions relating to individual qualifications.
-It also develops guidelines for the administration of the Academy qualification standards, including continuing education requirements.
+This committee investigates issues arising with respect to the minimum requirements necessary to qualify members to issue Statements of Actuarial Opinion in the United States.
+It recommends to the Academy Board of Directors minimum qualification standards, including continuing education requirements for credentialed actuaries practicing in the United States, and counsels such actuaries on questions relating to individual qualifications.
+It also develops guidelines for the administration of the U.S. Qualification Standards, including continuing education requirements.

 For the U.S. Qualification Standards and related information please click here.Time Commitment: Generally one hour per month.